-As there are varied practitioners and services available at WGCPP, please phone the Practice in order to be provided with fee information relevant to your needs.
+As there are varied practitioners and services available at WGCPP, please contact the Practice in order to obtain fee information relevant to your needs.
 You may be eligible to claim a rebate for your consultations via Medicare or your private health insurance.

 What about my privacy and confidentiality?

 The confidentiality of your information is of greatest importance at WGCPP and our services observe the Federal Privacy Laws.
-As such, all information gathered by your Psychologist over the course of your assessment and treatment will be used in an appropriate and secure manner and strict confidence will be maintained.
+As such, all information gathered by your Psychologist or Psychiatrist over the course of your assessment and treatment will be used in an appropriate and secure manner, and strict confidence will be maintained.

 What is the difference between a Psychologist and a Psychiatrist?